Joystream/helpdesk/roles/content-creators/README.md

 ```
 $ joystream-cli media:uploadVideo /path/to/your/videoFile.ext
 ```
-And follow the instructions.
+Follow the instructions.
 Afterwards, your video will appear in the [UI](https://play.joystream.org), where you can see if your thumbnail looks good.

 ### Edit a Video
 ```
 $ joystream-cli media:updateVideo
 ```
-And follow the instructions.
+Follow the instructions.

 ### Content Restrictions
 It is very important that you do not upload illegal or copyrighted content on our testnets.
 Firstly, this will result in a disqualification from payouts.
 It will also result in the takedown of content, potentially slashing of funds, and the deletion of your channel.
 Multiple spam uploads which represent a burden to moderate for the `Content Curators` may also be penalized and result in deductions on payouts due for qualifying content uploads on your content creator profile.